Abdulboss7/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 19Replace all characters A and c from input to Z and e respectively.
 Task 20 Create a script that removes all letters c and C from input.
 Task 21 Write a script that reverse its input.
+Task 22 Write a script that displays all users and their home directories, sorted by users.